Rafał Haratyk

 Rafał Haratyk (born August 11, 1987) is a Polish professional mixed martial artist.
-He is the current KSW Light Heavyweight champion.
-He has previously competed on Extreme Fighting Championship, Absolute Championship Akhmat, and Fight Exclusive Night.
+He is the former KSW Light Heavyweight champion.
+He has previously competed on Extreme Fighting Championship (EFC), Absolute Championship Akhmat (ACA), and Fight Exclusive Night (FEN MMA).

 Professional career

 Early career

 Haratyk made his professional debut on May 30, 2010 against Mateusz Pogudz.
 Haratyk won the fight via a first round submission.

 Extreme Fighting Championship and Fight Exclusive Night

 After accumulating a record of 4–1–2, Haratyk joined South African promotion Extreme Fighting Championship.
 His first fight with the promotion took place on April 4, 2015 against Keron Davies.
 Haratyk won the fight via a first round submission.

 His next fight with the promotion came on August 27, 2015 against Warren Allison.
 Haratyk won the fight via a first round submission.

 On March 19, 2016, Haratyk made his debut with Fight Exclusive Night against Marcin Naruszczka.
 Haratyk lost this fight via a second round TKO.

 Haratyk returned to Extreme Fighting Championship on June 17, 2016 against Gordon Roodman.
 Haratyk won the fight via a first round TKO.

 His next fight came on December 9, 2016 against future UFC Middleweight champion, Dricus du Plessis.
 Haratyk lost the fight via a second round submission.